What we do with patient information

 Your records will be seen only by the clinical staff directly involved in your care.
 You can also opt out of the scheme.

-If you would like to view your medical records while you are an inpatient, please discuss this with your care team.
+If you are currently an inpatient and you would like to view the medical records, please discuss this with your care team.

 Current outpatient or former patient